jnaiman/csci-p-14110/lesson04/lecture04_p1.md

 ---

+## Three dimensional simulations - Galaxies

+<iframe width="800" height="450" src="https://www.youtube.com/embed/RH7S_ajUniM?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+notes: in reality, we need to include extra things like gas with which stars form, feedback from black holes, supernovae explosions, etc for a realistic simulation of a galaxy

+here is an example from the group I've worked with called IllustrisTNG that modeled a big swath of the Universe to make a whole bunch of galaxies

+*point out stuffs*

+---

 # Three dimensional simulations in Python!

 notes: let's look over some starter files for attacking these 3D problems in Python